dev-msk5/data_analysis_app/README.md

 ## Notes

-- The current visualization and cleaning pages are still minimal.
+- The current cleaning page is still minimal.
 - The ML Lab recommendation logic is rule-based and uses form answers plus dataset size hints.
 - The app currently focuses on local file loading and interactive exploration rather than a full production pipeline.